MatthewReid854/reliability/docs/How are the confidence intervals calculated.rst

 .. image:: images/CI_example2.png

 For bounds on reliability, extracting the parameters programatically is not currently enabled.
-It will be part of a future release (likely in January 2021), and will be available directly from the plotting method (avoiding the complicated ways shown above).
+It will be part of a future release (likely in January 2021), and will be available directly from the plotting method (avoiding the complicated method shown above).

 For bounds on either time or reliability, the ``Other_functions.crosshairs`` function provides an interactive set of crosshairs which can be used to find the values using the mouse.
 A demo of how this works is shown `here <https://reliability.readthedocs.io/en/latest/Crosshairs.html>`_.